Technigo/react-zustand-boiler-plate/README.md

 Tip: Before you decide to delete all components and start from scratch, we suggest examining them closely to grasp their structure.
 They can act as a blueprint for your future work.

 ---

+Zustand offers a clean and efficient way to manage state in React applications.
+This boilerplate provides a practical example of how to use Zustand in your projects.

 We hope this guide helps you navigate and make the most out of this boilerplate.